Loading

 Circa: 20th century.

 A long traditional Balinese cloth that functioned as a head-cloth or breast wrapper.
-The circlular repeat patterns and border design is made with the age-old pelangi-tie-dye technique, achieving a strong artistic impression.
+The circlular repeat patterns and border design is done with the pelangi-tie-dye technique, achieving a bold artistic impression.

 Material: Silk.